BACK

 Inclusion has become a familiar term – but often without changing how we think, create, or structure our work.

-Join the on-site workshop at ETC Member Theatre Det Norske Teatret in Oslo (Norway), from 9-10 June 2026.
+Join the on-site workshop at Det Norske Teatret in Oslo from 9–10 June 2026 and connect with peers committed to shaping more inclusive European theatres!

-ETC offers 10 travel grants of 500 EUR each, available on a first-come first-served basis.
-The workshop has a capacity of 15 participants.
+• ETC offers 10 travel grants of 500 EUR each, available on a first-come first-served basis.
+The workshop capacity is limited to 15 participants, so early application is encouraged.

 Programme